Treasure Island (1990 film)

-Treasure Island is a 1990 British-American made-for-television film adaptation of Robert Louis Stevenson’s 1883 novel of the same name, written and directed by Fraser Clarke Heston (Charlton Heston's son), and also starring several notable British actors, including Christian Bale, Oliver Reed, Christopher Lee (both of whom had starred alongside Heston in the 1973 Three Musketeers film), Julian Glover and Pete Postlethwaite.
+Treasure Island is a 1990 British-American made-for-television film adaptation of Robert Louis Stevenson’s 1883 novel of the same name, written, produced and directed by Fraser Clarke Heston and starring his father Charlton Heston along with several notable British actors, including Christian Bale, Oliver Reed, Christopher Lee, Richard Johnson and Julian Glover.

 The film was an original production filmed and aired by the TNT network, and was also released theatrically outside the US.
-The title has appeared on some covers as "Devils Treasure", rather than "Treasure Island".
+The title has appeared on some covers as Devils Treasure, rather than Treasure Island.
 This version of the story is noted for its faithfulness to the book, with much of the dialogue coming directly from it, as well as recreating several of the more violent scenes from the book.

 Plot

 Captain Bones, an elderly pirate, arrives at the Admiral Benbow inn, owned by Jim Hawkins and his widowed mother.
 Bones spends his days keeping watch for a one-legged man and making a dangerous nuisance of himself.

 One day, pirate Black Dog appears at the inn, sword fights Bones, and retreats.
 Bones begins to suffer cardiac arrest, but before Jim can help him, former pirate Blind Pew arrives, gives Bones the Black Spot and leaves.
 Bones gives Jim the key to his chest and dies.

-Mrs. Hawkins and Jim search Bones' chest in search of rent.
+Mrs. Hawkins and Jim search Bones' chest for the rent he owes them.
 Jim takes a packet of papers, but Pew and Black Dog return with more pirates and attack the Hawkinses for the papers.
 Dr. Livesey and his men arrive, scattering the pirates and killing Pew.
 Livesey and Jim take the papers to Squire Trelawney.
 One of the papers is a map by Captain Flint, who buried £700,000 on the island shown.

-Trelawney procures the ship Hispaniola, hires Captain Smollett, and with the help of one-legged publican Long John Silver, gathers a crew of sailors.
+Trelawney procures the ship Hispaniola, and hires Captain Smollett.
+One-legged publican Long John Silver is hired as cook, and convinces Trelawney to hire his friends as sailors.
 Livesey and Jim come aboard as ship's doctor and cabin boy.
 Smollett starts making plans in case of mutiny, annoying Trelawney, who believes Smollett is too suspicious.

-Later on, Jim climbs into an apple barrel to get one for himself.
+Later on, Jim climbs into an apple barrel to get one for Trelawney.
 He overhears three sailors - Silver, Israel Hands, and Dick Johnson- planning a mutiny.
 After land is sighted, Jim hurries to Livesey, Trelawney, and Smollet, who secretly plan their own offensive.

 Smollett allows some of the crew to go ashore, so there are fewer mutineers on the Hispaniola to deal with.
 He, Trelawney, and Livesey gather Trelawney's servants (Hunter, Joyce, and Redruth) and hole up in the ship's cabin.
 Jim sneaks ashore to spy on Silver, witnesses the murder of two sailors who refuse to join the mutiny, and finds Ben Gunn, whom Flint marooned on the island three years prior.